 Bancha tea: Tea From Post War

-Bancha green tea has a fascinating history and a significant place in Japanese tea culture.
+Bancha tea has a fascinating history and a significant place in Japanese tea culture.

 Originating in Kyoto during the 17th century, bancha became popular among commoners who couldn't afford more expensive teas.